ondat/documentation/docs/install/airgapped-clusters.md

     kubectl apply --filename=local-path-storage.yaml
     ```

-2. Define and export the `ETCD_STORAGECLASS` environment variable so that value is `local-path`, which is the default StorageClass name for the Local Path Provisioner.
+1. Define and export the `ETCD_STORAGECLASS` environment variable so that value is `local-path`, which is the default StorageClass name for the Local Path Provisioner.

     ```bash
     export ETCD_STORAGECLASS="local-path"
     ```

-3. Verify that the Local Path Provisioner was successfully deployed and ensure that the deployment is in a  `RUNNING`  status, run the following  `kubectl`  commands.
+1. Verify that the Local Path Provisioner was successfully deployed and ensure that the deployment is in a  `RUNNING`  status, run the following  `kubectl`  commands.

     ```bash
     kubectl get pod --namespace=local-path-storage
     kubectl get storageclass
     ```

-> ⚠️ The `local-path` StorageClass is only recommended for **non production** clusters, as this stores all the data of the `etcd` peers locally, which makes it susceptible to state being lost on node failures.
+> ⚠️ The `local-path` StorageClass is only recommended for **non-production** clusters, as this stores all the data of the `etcd` peers locally, which makes it susceptible to its state being lost on node failures.

 ##### Generate Manifests